DOKKA/poloniex-buyer/README.md

 I was unable to devote the time to decide how much I want to invest in an altcoin, how high to set the sell limit, and I want to get a fair price too.
 Especially when I'm at work.
  This gives you the ability to buy a percentage of your reserves and quickly set a sell limit.

+## Warning!
+This is a dangerous command!
+I am not responsible for the trades this program makes!
+Use it at your own risk!
+Please read through the code and decide for yourself if you should use it!